 Master-level students are not able to be accepted.

 A survival Dutch course is available within the Agile Computing program.

 Rotterdam University of Applied Sciences is accredited by NVAO (Accreditation Organization of the Netherlands and Flanders) and NIBS (Network of International Business Schools).

 Exchange Student Application

 Before the program starts, all exchange students will participate in Introduction Days to learn about the university and the community.
-In addition, you will be assigned a Dutch buddy.
+In addition, some exchange programs will assign you to a Dutch buddy.
 You can watch a video for an impression of Introduction Days or refer to the exchange brochure for additional exchange-related information.

 Internships primarily in marketing are possible off-campus with a work permit; however, they can be difficult to find.
 When available, placements usually require 32-40 hours per week; credit can be granted by the university for the internship.

 As a non-EU student with a valid study residence permit you are allowed to work for a maximum of 16 hours a week OR work full time during the months June, July and August.
 Besides the restriction in hours, your employer is required to apply for a work permit (TWV) on your behalf; you cannot apply for the work permit yourself.